 There are two types of novice driver:

-A person is a Novice Driver Type 1 from the time they are first issued with a learner's permit, and then once they are granted a provisional driver's licence, they will continue to be a novice driver type 1 for a period of at least one year or periods adding up to one year.
+A person is a Novice driver type 1 from the time they are first issued a learner's permit, and then granted a provisional driver's licence.
+They will continue to be a novice driver type 1 for a period of at least one year or periods adding up to one year.

-Up until the end of the first year of holding a provisional licence a person will only be able to have three (3) demerit points recorded against them.
-If four (4) or more demerit points are recorded against a person, they will be disqualified for at least three months and any driver's licence held will be cancelled.
-Please see the table below for details as to how this works.
+Until the end of the first year holding a provisional licence a person will only be able to have three demerit points recorded against them.
+If four or more demerit points are recorded against a person, they will be disqualified for at least three months and any driver's licence held will be cancelled.

-A Novice Driver Type 2 is a person who has held a driver's licence for more than one (1) year but less than two (2) years.
+A Novice driver type 2 is a person who has held a driver's licence for more than one year but less than two years.

-The Novice Driver concept aims to ensure that a driver gains at least two years experience before they are able to hold an unrestricted licence or what is colloquially called an ordinary or full licence.
+The Novice driver concept aims to ensure a driver gains at least two years experience before they are able to hold an unrestricted licence or what is colloquially called a full licence.

 The Graduated Demerit point system aims to reduce the crash risk of Novice drivers by limiting their driving to safer, lower risk conditions, progressively lifting these restrictions as they move through successive stages of driving and develop more experience.

-Remember any demerit points you get as a learner will also count towards the 4 and 8 point limits.
+Remember, any demerit points you get as a Learner count towards the limits.